ossrs/srs-unity/README.md

 ## Usage: Streamer

 To publish your game camera and voice using WebRTC.
+If you're stuck, please get help from [Discord](https://discord.gg/yZ4BnPmHAd).

 **Step 1:** Download and setup [Unity Hub](https://unity.com/download).